 What to Know about Replacing and Installing

 Although a serious storm may allow the decision to contract for a new roof, small leaks and cracks can be more difficult to find.
-If you know your roof is old and you are not sure of its overall condition you should check it before winter and rainy seasons each year.
+If you know your roof is old and you are not sure of its overall condition, you should check it before winter and the rainy seasons each year.
 By peering out windows, looking up from the ground or even using Google Earth for a bird’s eye view, you can do this yourself.

-But above all, before committing to it, take time to research your preferred roofing material, so that you know how this workhorse is likely to perform.
+Above all, before committing to it, take time to research your preferred roofing material, so that you know how this workhorse is likely to perform.
 Since you’ll probably only get one chance to replace it, a roof deserves the greatest possible careful consideration.